Amazon EventBridge Alternatives: Comparing Hookdeck, Azure Event Grid, Google Eventarc, and Confluent Kafka

 Perhaps the biggest difference is that Hookdeck is a standalone solution that takes care of the end-to-end ingestion, filtering, processing, and delivery of your events.
 EventBridge, on the other hand, needs additional tools, such as Amazon API Gateway to ingest events from HTTP.
 Hookdeck works with HTTP (e.g., webhooks and API requests), simplifying integration with event sources.

-When it comes to processing, Hookdeck runs your JavaScript code to transform events, whereas EventBridge adds another moving part in the form of AWS Lambda functions to do the same.
+When it comes to processing, Hookdeck runs your JavaScript code to transform events, whereas EventBridge is less clear-cut, possibly requiring you to route events out to other services such as AWS Lambda.

 Azure Event Grid